 What is mycophenolate?

-Mycophenolate mofetil (brand name CellCept, Imulate, Ceptolate) and mycophenolate sodium (brand name Myfortic) are both converted to mycophenolic acid, which is used to treat immune related diseases such as systemic lupus erythematosus (also known as lupus or SLE), autoimmune vasculitis, inflammatory bowel disease such as Crohn’s disease, and other kidney or skin disorders.
+Mycophenolate mofetil (brand name CellCept, Imulate, Ceptolate) and mycophenolate sodium (brand name Myfortic) are both converted in the body to mycophenolic acid, which is used to treat immune related diseases such as systemic lupus erythematosus (also known as lupus or SLE), autoimmune vasculitis (inflammation of blood vessels), inflammatory bowel disease such as Crohn’s disease, and other kidney or skin disorders.
 It is also used to prevent transplant rejection in people who have received transplanted organs such as kidneys.

 It is an immunosuppressive medicine, which means that it works by reducing the activity of the immune system.
 In kidney disease caused by SLE, this action helps to reduce inflammation in the kidneys and thus reduce protein loss in urine and helps stabilize kidney function.